 The goals of cardiac rehab are:

-Cardiac rehab begins in the hospital after a heart attack, heart surgery or other heart treatment.
-It continues in an outpatient setting after you leave the hospital.
+Cardiac rehab education begins in the hospital after your heart procedure and continues in an outpatient setting after you leave the hospital.
 Once you learn the habits of heart-healthy living, stick with them for life.

 You need your doctor's approval to get started in cardiac rehab.
 Tell you doctor or nurse that you are interested in Baptist's Outpatient Cardiac Rehab Program.
 You may call or have your physician's office call for further information.